osisoft/OCS-Docs/Content_Portal/How_To_Guides/communities/share-data-with-partner.md

 # Share and unshare streams

-Use these procedures to share streams with other communities.
+Use these procedures to share or stop sharing streams of data with other communities.

 **Note.** To share or unshare a stream, you must be an owner of that stream and a member of the community.
 By default, a Tenant Administrator is an owner of all streams.